HollyChaffee/game-hub/README.md

 # game-hub
 ### Project Introduction:
 Hello!
 Welcome to the Game-Hub Project!
 This repository houses a collection of interactive games and applications built using React, Vite, TypeScript, HTML, CSS, and Chakra UI.
+This is a dynamic, interactive project that pulls live game data from rawg.io

 Whether you're a gaming enthusiast or a developer looking to explore modern web technologies, you'll find something exciting here.

 ### Installation and Setup: